Sitemap Editor: Plan Your Website Structure Before You Design

 When you land on the Sitemap canvas, you see your Core Pages displayed as page nodes.
 These are the pages SproutOS generated based on your brief (for example, Home, About, Services, Contact).
 Each page node lists the sections assigned to it.

-From here, you can add new pages, edit section details, add or remove sections, and use the AI chat to make bulk changes.
+From here, you can add new pages, edit section details, and add or remove sections.

 Adding Pages

 SproutOS generates your Core Pages from the brief.
-If you need additional pages, click the Add node button on the canvas.
-A popup opens with the following page categories:
+If you need additional pages, click the + Add button on the canvas.
+A popup opens with the following page category:

 - Blog Pages: Blog index, post templates, category pages, and tag pages.